pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

     .. image:: Figures/fractions_partsofwhole.png

-Since we are using classes to create abstract data types, we should probably discuss the meaning of the word "abstract" in this context.
-**Abstraction** in object-oriented programming requires you to focus only on the desired properties and behaviors of the objects and discard what is unimportant or irrelevant.
-Hence, if we do not need to think about the "parts of a whole" metaphor, then we will not include it in the class.
-If that metaphor is important, then we will include it.
-For our purposes, we want to think of fractions as numbers, so we will not use the "parts of a whole" visual metaphor.
+Because we are using classes to create abstract data types, we should probably define the term "abstract" in this context.
+In object-oriented programming, abstraction requires you to focus solely on the desired properties and behaviors of the objects, discarding everything else that is unimportant or irrelevant.
+As a result, if we don't need to consider the "parts of a whole" metaphor, we won't cover it in class.
+If the metaphor is important, we will include it.
+For our purposes, we want to think of fractions as numbers, so we will avoid using the "parts of a whole" visual metaphor.

 The object-oriented principle of **encapsulation** is the notion that we should hide the contents of a class, except what is